Unarray/SayWelcome/README.md

     <img src="https://raw.githubusercontent.com/Verre2OuiSki/SayWelcome/main/icon.png" style="height: 8em;"></img>
     <br>
     <b>
-      A configurable PocketMine-MP plugin allows you to say welcome to a new player joining the server, and earn a reward for your kindness!
+      A configurable <i>PocketMine-MP</i> plugin allows you to say welcome to a new player joining the server, and earn a reward for your kindness!
     </b>
 </p>

 # 💻 Commands